openshift/assisted-test-infra/GUIDE.md

    - API VIP
    - Ingress VIP
      > NOTE: dnsmasq can be used to setup [DHCP](https://openshift-kni.github.io/baremetal-deploy/4.4/Deployment.html#creating-dhcp-reservations-using-dnsmasq-option2_ipi-install-prerequisites) and [DNS](https://openshift-kni.github.io/baremetal-deploy/4.4/Deployment.html#creating-dns-records-using-dnsmasq-option2_ipi-install-prerequisites).
 Out of scope for this document but I've included links on how to do it.
-1. Ensure these values are properly set via nslookup and dig commands from your assisted installer host
+1. Ensure these values are properly set via `nslookup` and dig commands from your assisted installer host
 1. Download your Pull Secret from https://cloud.redhat.com/openshift/install/metal/user-provisioned

 ## Deployment

 Procedure

-As `$USER` user with sudo privileges ,
+As `$USER` user with `sudo` privileges,

 1. Generate an SSH key if not already available (`ssh_key/key`)

         [$USER@assisted_installer ~]# ssh-keygen -t rsa -f ~/.ssh/id_rsa -P ''

-1. Install git and make on your CentOS assisted installer host if not already present
+1. Install git and make on your assisted installer host if not already present.
+Note that repositories should be already configured and available on your system.

         [$USER@assisted_installer ~]# dnf install -y make git